nourhan-ahmedd/Computer_Vision_Project/README.md

 Description: Explore projects that implement the Harris corner detection algorithm for feature extraction in images.

-## 4. SIFT and Feature Matching
+## 4. SIFT

 Description: Projects involving Scale-Invariant Feature Transform (SIFT) for feature extraction and matching in images.

+## 5. Feature Matching

+Description: Projects involving Scale-Invariant Feature Transform (SIFT) for feature extraction and matching in images.

-## 5. Segmentation
+## 6. Segmentation

 Description: This section contains projects related to image segmentation techniques for dividing an image into meaningful regions.

-## 6. Thresholding
+## 7. Thresholding

 Description: Explore projects that involve thresholding techniques for image segmentation and processing.

-## 7. Face Detection

-Description: Projects focusing on algorithms and techniques for detecting human faces in images.

-## 8. Face Recognition

-Description: This section contains projects related to face recognition algorithms and techniques for identifying individuals in images.